IoTDevID: A Behavior-Based Device Identification Method for the IoT: Model Selection

 \subsection{Algorithm Selection}

-Based on earlier approaches (see Section~\ref{section:Related Work}) and surveys of related work~\cite{hussain2020machine, al2020survey} which sought to train an ML algorithm to correctly predict a device's type from extracted features, we considered the following six ML algorithms: random forest (RF), k-nearest neighbours (kNN), gradient boosting (GB), decision tree (DT), naïve Bayes (NB), and support vector machine (SVM).
-We used random search with nested cross-validation (as implemented by scikit-learn\footnote{scikit-learn package available at:~\href{https://scikit-learn.org/stable/}{scikit-learn.org/stable/}}) to find suitable hyperparameters for each algorithm.
+Based on earlier approaches (see Section~\ref{section:Related Work}) and surveys of related work~\cite{hussain2020machine, al2020survey} which sought to train an ML algorithm to correctly predict a device's type from extracted features, we considered the following six ML algorithms: RF, kNN, GB, DT, NB, and SVM.
+We used random search with nested cross-validation (as implemented by scikit-learn:~\href{https://scikit-learn.org/stable/}{scikit-learn.org/stable/}) to find suitable hyperparameters for each algorithm.
 Using these algorithms, we trained multi-class classifiers to discriminate the 27 classes from the Aalto dataset, training each model 100 times to measure its stability.
 See Table~\ref{table:ml-result1} for the results.

 It can be seen that RF, DT and GB are the best performing algorithms, in terms of DI.
 The fastest in terms of inference time are DT and NB, though the accuracy of NB is very low.
 Although kNN and GB perform relatively well in terms of accuracy, they are not practical to use due to their slowness.
 The SVM algorithm is also not a reasonable option in terms of speed and accuracy. kNN, GB, and SVM are particularly disadvantageous due to their very large inference times.
 In a real-time device detection system that will operate in a millisecond-level processing environment such as network traffic, inference time in seconds are not acceptable.
 Based on these observations, we use DT in the remainder of this work, since it offers the best balance between speed and accuracy.